Chapter 5:

 Click the image above to enlarge

-The genus Hyalomma is relatively small with 27 species of small- to large-sized ticks.16 They are characterized by their elongated palps, which are at least twice as long as wide.
+The genus Hyalomma is relatively small with 27 species of small- to large-sized ticks.14 They are characterized by their elongated palps, which are at least twice as long as wide.
 The distinct eyes are located in sockets adjacent to the postero-lateral edges of the scutum that is unornamented.
 The distribution of Hyalomma species is limited to the Old World, primarily to arid or semiarid habitats.
-Hyalomma marginatum (the Mediterranean Hyalomma) is the only member of this genus from which TBEV has been recovered.
+Hyalomma marginatum (the Mediterranean Hyalomma) is the only member of this genus from which TBEV has been recovered.15,16

 The biology of hard ticks

-All the species known to transmit TBEV have a 3-host life-cycle (Figure 2).
+All the species known to transmit TBEV have a 3-host life- cycle (Figure 2).
 Each postembryonic life stage requires a blood meal from a suitable host, after which the tick detaches and molts in the leaf litter.
 The arrows with broken lines in the figure show the potential transmission paths to humans.
-The line from larvae to humans indicates that transovarial transmission from an infected female can happen which results in infective larvae.
+The line from larvae to humans indicates that transovarial trans-mission from an infected female can happen which results in infective larvae.
 Infection of the tick can occur when larvae, nymphs, or females feed on an infective host (see below).

 The larva, nymph, and adult (female or male – Figures 3a, 3b, 3c, and 3d) are active stages that require a host (this is not the case for males of the genus Ixodes, which can mate off-host without feeding).17 Larvae are easily recognizable by the presence of only 3 pairs of legs, and absent spiracular and genital apertures (Figures 4a and 4b).
 Nymphs have 4 pairs of legs and spiracles (Figures 5a and 5b).
 Adult females have 4 pairs of legs, and spiracles, a genital aperture, and porose areas on the dorsal surface of the basis capituli (Figures 3a and 3b).
-Adult males have 4 pairs of legs, the scutum covers the entire dorsal surface, and 7 hard sclerotized plates cover the ventral body surface of some species (Figures 3c and 3d).
+Adult males have 4 pairs of legs, the scutum covers the entire dorsal surface, and seven hard sclerotized plates cover the ventral body surface of some species (Figures 3c and 3d).

 Table 1: Tick species, habitats, and involved hosts in relation to the TBEV subtype and distribution